Cory Book Service: History

 Given the institutionalized homophobia and obscenity laws at the time, operating the service and participating were not without risks.
 People could be fined for even having a queer book.
 Historian Víctor Macías-González said that around that time queer people would rent gay books instead of buying them for this reason.
 Those caught distributing books could incur even higher fines and possibly be imprisoned for up to five years.
 Despite the possible legal issues, they decided to run the service in public, even sharing their physical address in Manhattan.
 Cory hired a legal team to vet books before sharing them on the service, a possible reason that they managed to initially avoid censorship.
 After a year, the publisher, Greenberg, was sued by the federal government for "publishing and distributing pornography" despite the fact that there was no actual pornographic or even sexually graphic content.
 Indeed, "many people at the time deemed pornographic any gay story that ended happily."
 In 1953, a judge fined them $3,000 and forced them not to reissue their gay fiction titles.
 The service shut down, not because business was slow but because the success had brought the legal crackdown.
 Greenberg not only stopped publishing queer books, but other publishers scared of possible backlash stopped as well.
 The service ran out of gay-themed books to offer to its subscribers.

 In 1954, Arthur Richmond, a book publisher, bought the mailing list from Cory but continued to run it in his name without public knowledge of the change in operations.
 In early 1956, Richmond died and letters to the service received a notice in return that simply said "DECEASED."
-People assumed it had actually been Cory who had passed away.
+People assumed it had actually been Cory who had died.
 By this time, the service had inspired the creation of two other book services serving the homosexual market: ONE Book Service in Los Angeles and the Village Theater Center in New York City.

 Cory, still alive, wanted the original service to continue and after exploring options eventually sold the service again, this time to a straight, Jewish woman from Long Island named Elsie Carlton who was interested in activism.
 To run the mailing list, Carlton chose a pseudonym, Leslie Laird Winston, and renamed it the Winston Book Service.
 The first edition was published in March 1957.
 Just like the original service, each month they would "feature some new or special book in the field, at a special price."
 Carlton went on to run the re-booted service for ten years and grew the audience to five thousand subscribers.